 What Can we do?

 - Use The Chair Routine to Strengthen This One Muscle First.
-Begin training with the 2 and 1/2 minute routine working up to the 20 minute full routine improves posture.
+Begin training with the 2 1/2 minute routine; working up to the 20-minute full routine improves posture.

 - Raise electronics UP to eye level throughout the day.
-This makes a HUGE difference on the health of your neck.
-We walk trough that in the Dowager’s Hump posts.
+This makes a HUGE difference in the health of your neck.
+We walk through that in the Dowager’s Hump posts.

 - Adjust the Pillow That Has A Hole In It so your side sleeping alignment is RIGHT for YOUR body